Live Event: Discussion: How to Overcome Polarization in Your Own Community

 This live online discussion event on October 15, 2024 features Trisha Dehrone, a PhD candidate and NSF Fellow at the University of Massachusetts–Amherst.
 Trisha has designed and analyzed interventions that bridge group differences in divided societies and has evaluated interventions in the U.S., Rwanda, and Bosnia and Herzegovina.

-Event participants will work with Trisha on bridging activities and to learn about examples of communities overcoming polarization through collaboration on resilience-building projects.
-We will examine how people navigate interactions with members of other groups and the factors that either facilitate or hinder authenticity, closeness, and empowerment during intergroup encounters.
+Event participants worked with Trisha on bridging activities and to learn about examples of communities overcoming polarization through collaboration on resilience-building projects.
+We also examined how people navigate interactions with members of other groups and the factors that either facilitate or hinder authenticity, closeness, and empowerment during intergroup encounters.

 Featured image via Adobe Stock